berndporr/comedirecord/README.md

 iocard:x:125:my_user_name
 ```

-If it's not the case add yourself, save the file, close the terminate and re-open it.
+If it's not the case add yourself, save the file, close the terminal and re-open it.